tu-dublin-csu/peoplexd-client/README.md

 This client handles OAuth authentication automatically.
 It will:

-- Cache tokens locally for reuse
+- Reuse tokens in memory per client instance until they expire (no disk persistence)
-- Refresh tokens when they expire
+- Refresh tokens when they expire and expose `forceRefresh` for callers that need to force a new token
+- Retry a 401 once for idempotent requests only, and retry idempotent requests once on transient 5xx/timeout with backoff
-- Securely store credentials
+- Securely store credentials in memory

 ## Development